ga4gh/vrs/docs/source/index.rst

 Maximizing the personal, public, research, and clinical value of genomic information will require that clinicians, researchers, and testing laboratories exchange genetic variation data reliably.
-The Variant Representation Specification (VR-Spec)–written by a partnership among national information resource providers, major public initiatives, and diagnostic testing laboratories–is a proposed open (Apache 2.0) specification to standardize the exchange of variation data.
+The Variation Representation Specification (VR-Spec)–written by a partnership among national information resource providers, major public initiatives, and diagnostic testing laboratories–is a proposed open (Apache 2.0) specification to standardize the exchange of variation data.

-Here we document the primary contributions of this specification for variant representation:
+Here we document the primary contributions of this specification for variation representation:

 * **Terminology and information model.** Definitions for biological terms may be abstract or intentionally ambiguous, often accurately reflecting scientific uncertainty or understanding at